MaRyamFatima1120/alerto-emergency-response-app-final/README.md

 - Launch real-world production version 🚀
 - Expand features: automated SOS, live call, multi-rescuer coordination, etc.
 - Collaborate with local authorities, hospitals & emergency responders
-- Open-source version for communities to adopt & adapt
 - I want this app **to be used in real emergencies and save lives**

 ---

 ## 🧑‍🎓 About Me

-Hi, I’m **Maryam F.**, a final year computer science student.
+Hi, I’m **MaRyam F.**, a final year computer science student.
 Alerto is more than just a project — it’s my *voice, pain, strength, and dream* rolled into one.
 I hope this app brings hope to someone, somewhere.

 ---